The Deligne-Mumford operad as a trivialization of the circle action: Operads based on Riemann surfaces with boundary

 Given two annuli $A_{\epsilon}, A_{\epsilon'}$ (viewed as complex manifolds with canonically parametrized boundary) the incoming boundary of the first can be glued to the outgoing boundary of the second (to produce an annulus with modulus $\ln 1/(1-\epsilon) + \ln 1/(1-\epsilon')$, cf.~\S\ref{sec:framed_annuli} below).
 Since every framed surface is isomorphic in a neighborhood of each of its boundary components to such an annulus, this gives us the local data necessary for gluing two framed surfaces along boundary components of opposite orientation, Note that this also makes sense if $\Sigma, \Sigma'$ are disconnected and also if $\gamma, \gamma'$ are boundary components consisting of multiple circles, as long as the orientations are compatible.

-In particular, the moduli spaces $\t{Fr}_\partial^{m,n}$ form a topological PROP, and the moduli spaces $\t{Fr}_\partial^{m, 1}$ with one output form a topological operad (see [May]).
-We denote this latter topological operad by
+In particular, the moduli spaces $\t{Fr}_\partial^{m,n}$ form a topological PROP, and the moduli spaces $\t{Fr}_\partial^{m, 1}$ with one output form a topological operad.
+We denote this latter topological operad by $ \t{Fr}_\partial. $ We call it \emph{the operad of framed surfaces}.

 Note that the moduli space $\t{Fr}_\partial^{m,n}$ is \emph{a priori} a stacky object, as a surface can have automorphisms.
 However, this can only happen when both $m$ and $n$ are equal to zero, as no nontrivial automorphism of a connected complex surface can fix an embedded curve or boundary component pointwise.
-In particular, since in this paper we will only be interested in the operad $\t{Fr}_\partial$ (which involves the moduli spaces $\t{Fr}_\partial^{m,n}$ with $n = 1$), we will never encounter any stacky phenomena involving framed surfaces.
+Since we will only be interested in the operad $\t{Fr}_\partial$, which involves the moduli spaces $\t{Fr}_\partial^{m,n}$ with $n = 1$, we will never encounter any stacky phenomena involving framed surfaces.

 \begin{remark} It is understood here that the elements of $\t{Fr}_\partial$ are \emph{labeled} framed Riemann surfaces, meaning that, for each framed Riemann surface $\Sigma\in\t{Fr}_\partial^{m,1}$, we are given a bijection $\lambda$ between $\{1,\dots,m\}$ and the set of incoming boundary components of $\Sigma$.
-The bijection $\lambda$ is called a \emph{labeling}, and there are of course $m!$ such choices of labelings.
+The bijection $\lambda$ is called a \emph{labeling}, and there are of course $m!$ choices of labelings.
 The labeling is necessary in order to define composition by gluing and hence the operad structure on $\t{Fr}_\partial$.
 This additional presence of labelings is standard for operads constructed out of Riemann surfaces, similarly to the case of the Deligne-Mumford spaces $\overline{\mathcal{M}}_{g,n}$ where the $n$ marked points are also labeled.
 The symmetric group $\fS_m$ acts on the right on the set of labelings of a framed Riemann surface $\Sigma$ by composition at the source $(\lambda,\sigma)\mapsto \lambda\sigma$, $\sigma\in \fS_m$.
 For readability we will henceforth not mention explicitly the labelings of surfaces, but whenever we will write ``framed surface'' we will mean ``labeled framed surface''. \end{remark}